top of page

 calm and peaceful home office setting

-Whereas traditional estate-planning focuses on the transfer and management of financial accounts, ownership interests and tangible personal assets (so-called “hard assets”), digital estate-planning encompasses one’s digital possessions, including the tangible digital devices (computers and smart phones).
+Whereas traditional estate planning focuses on the transfer and management of financial accounts, ownership interests, and tangible personal assets (so-called “hard assets”), digital estate planning encompasses one’s digital possessions, including tangible digital devices (computers and smartphones) and the myriad of information stored on them.
+These can range from personal emails and social media accounts to valuable business data, financial information, and media collections (photos, videos, etc.).

-• What digital devices/media do you have and use?
+• What digital devices and media do you have and use?

 • What are your important online accounts?
 Do any of these accounts require the payment of any fees?
-How do you want such important online accounts to be handled in the event of your death (e.g., closed? left as is)?
+How do you want such accounts to be handled in the event of your death (e.g., closed or left as is)?

-• What valuable items would you lose if your computer was lost or stolen today?
+• What valuable items would you lose if your computer or smartphone was lost or stolen today?

 • If you were in an accident, would your loved ones be able to gain access to your valuable or significant digital information while you were incapacitated?